plone/bobtemplates.plone/docs/develop.rst

 If you add new test cases (files), make sure that they are in the ``tox.ini`` and also included int the Travis matrix, see below!

 Skeleton tests it self are using pytest too, but the tests inside the generated packages are Zope tests running by zc.testrunner.
-Starting from version 4.x, packages generated by bobtemplates.plone are containing also a tox setup by them self.
+Starting from version 4.x, packages generated by bobtemplates.eea are containing also a tox setup by them self.
 This allows you to easily test your package against multiple Python and Plone versions.

 Generating Travis matrix from tox.ini
 =====================================